Memorial Libraries Research Fellowship

 Applicants must be U.S. citizens or already hold the J-1 or F-1 visa and a U.S. taxpayer identification number.

-· Two letters of recommendation about the research project; for graduate students, one must be from your thesis or dissertation advisor.
+- One letter of recommendation about the research project; for graduate students, this must be from your thesis or dissertation advisor.

 Historic Deerfield is committed to a policy of Equal Opportunity Employment and nondiscrimination against any individual on the basis of race, color, religion, sex, sexual orientation, transgender status, marital status, national origin, ancestry, genetic information, age, disability, veteran status, or any other classification protected under state or federal law.